OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 * what errors mean
 * how to interpret assignment instructions

+In addition, during face-to-face lab periods you are welcome to help your partner(s) or other students debug or troubleshoot their own code, and are free to seek assistance from your partner(s) or other students with your own coding issues on the lab assignment.
+However, this only applies to working on the lab assignment during your assigned lab period, not to other work.

-However, you **may not give or receive help from others** while working on your program code or any graded assignments.
+However, at all other times and on all other assignments, you **may not give or receive help from others** while working on your program code or any graded assignments.
 When writing program code for any class assignment, you **must work alone while typing at the keyboard**, or while **viewing your source code on the screen**.
 Yes, that means showing